Vortex properties in the extended supersolid phase of dipolar Bose-Einstein condensates: Vortex dipole in dipolar bosons

 The real time evolution of a vortex dipole in the SFP for $a_s=110\,a_0$ is shown in Fig. \ref{fig12}, in the form of snapshots of the density taken at increasing times during the dynamics.
 The vortex dipole has been prepared with an initial vortex-antivortex distance $d=6.5\,\mu m$.

 A completely different behavior is found in the SSP: no translation of the dipole takes place, and the two vortices approach until they annihilate each other.
 The dynamics of a vortex dipole in the SSP is displayed in Fig. \ref{fig13}, where it appears that the vortex-antivortex pair undergo annihilation in a very short time.
 Notice that a logarithmic scale is used in this figure in order to highlight the vortex positions, which would be otherwise invisible in an ordinary plot.
 The results presented in Fig. \ref{fig13} are for $a_s=93\,a_0$ and initial intervortex distance $d=4a$, where $a=3.44\,\mu m$ is the lattice parameter of the SSP for this $a_s$ value.
+We also considered a different, more symmmetric initial configuration of the two vortices, i.e. the case where the two vortices are positioned along the $y$-axis of Fig. \ref{fig13} and separated directly by a droplet.
+In spite of the symmetric initial configuration of the two vortices, which might suggest the possibility of a metastable state where the two vortices remain pinned there, the combined velocity field starts displacing both vortices to the right (it would be the left for interchanged vortex signs), and then they almost immediately annihilate each other.
 We have found that similar dynamics of the vortex dipole occur for other values of $d$ and $a_s$ corresponding to a SSP.
 Therefore, the disclosed annihilation process of two counter-rotating vortices appears to be generic for the SSP of dipolar bosons.

 By following the snapshots in Fig. \ref{fig13} one can see that the recombination process proceeds by a set of jumps from one interstitial site to a neighboring one and that in the jump process each vortex becomes elongated by extending over the two neighboring sites as well as over the in-between saddle point.
 Since the snapshots represent the projected density on the $x-y$ plane one can ask if the elongation of the vortex during the jump is due to propagation of kinks along the vortex axis as discussed in the previous Section or if the vortex rigidly translates from one site to another one.
 We find that this second case indeed occurs since we have verified that the density in single $x-y$ planes has exactly the same dynamics of the projected one.